cjus/node-neo4j-presentation/presentation/script.md

 <img src="not-these-graphs.png" width="400"/>

-The graphs we'll consider consists of circles and lines and are commonly known as network graphs.
+The graphs we're interested in consists of circles and lines and are commonly known as network graphs.

 <img src="graph1.png" width="400"/>